MITgcm/MITgcm/doc/getting_started/getting_started.rst

 Additional CPP options that affect the model core code are set in files ``${PKG}_OPTIONS.h`` located in these packages' directories.
 Similarly, optional (non-default) packages also include package-specific CPP options that must be set in files ``${PKG}_OPTIONS.h``.

-The file  :filelink:`eesupp/inc/CPP_EEOPTIONS.h`  does not contain any CPP options that will typically need be modified by users.
+The file  :filelink:`eesupp/inc/CPP_EEOPTIONS.h`  does not contain any CPP options that typically will need to be modified by users.

 .. _customize_model: